SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Magnetic fields in 30 Doradus

 According to \cite{2021ApJ...908...98G}, there are two alternatives to fitting the dispersion function (see their Appendix A): 1) solving for all three parameters ($a_{2},\ratio,\delta$) simultaneously.
 If this provides the majority of pixels in the map with values of $\delta$ greater than $\sqrt{2}W$, then the turbulent contribution is well resolved by the polarimetric observations and the values of $\ratio$ are well-defined.
 2) If the condition $\delta>\sqrt{2}W$ is not met for the majority of pixels, the parameter $\delta$ can be fixed to a prescribed value and the MCMC solver computes only two parameters, $a_{2}, \ratio$.
 For this investigation, the first approach was tried with all polarimetric maps, but only the 214-$\micron$ satisfied the condition mentioned above.
 For the results here presented we used the second approach, with a prescribed $\delta$ value for each pixel equal to that from the global analysis (e.g. when only one dispersion function is calculated for the entire observation).
 Using the $\delta$-fixed approach results in underestimated values of $\ratio$ and overestimated values of $B_{\rm POS}$.
 However, a test performed with the 214-$\micron$ data (the only map for which $\delta>\sqrt{2}W$ was met in the majority of pixels) showed that differences in $B_{\rm POS}$ values using these two approaches were small, with an average value of $\sim$16\%.

 The resulting maps of $B_{\rm POS}$ strength, calculated using the [\textsc{CII}] data, are presented in Figure \ref{fig:Bpos} for all three bands 89, 154, 214 $\micron$ (from the top to bottom).
 These maps have angular resolutions of 33$^{\prime\prime}$, 58$^{\prime\prime}$, 77$^{\prime\prime}$, respectively.
 The estimated strengths show a dependency with the wavelength of the polarimetric data.
 Values range between few and $\sim$350, $\sim$450, and $\sim$600 $\mu$G for 214, 154, and 89 $\micron$.
 This wavelength discrepancy should be mainly because of the angular resolution of the map -- shorter wavelengths have smaller resolution.
 However, there is also a possibility that such differences are the result of each individual wavelength tracing different layers of the cloud.
 At the same wavelength, the strength structure using CO is similar to the one using [\textsc{CII}], but the amplitudes are slightly lower (see Appendix \ref{sec:B_CO}).
 The uncertainty of our calculation is discussed in Section \ref{sec:uncertainties}.
+The black contours in Figure \ref{fig:Bpos} indicate the spatial area in which $I/\sigma_I\geq 100$ and $p/\sigma_{p}\geq 3$ (e.g., the polarization measurement is statistically significant and intrinsically associated with the source as discussed in Paper I).